 The risks from a closely monitored ATI are minimal in this study population.
-There is a theoretical risk that such an interruption could lead to the development of HIV drug resistance (130).
+There is a theoretical risk that such an interruption could lead to the development of HIV drug resistance (122).
 This may be a particular concern for individuals taking NNRTIs.
 However, this potential risk is substantially mitigated by the procedures described in Section 6.1.1.
-Given the study population as restricted by the eligibility criteria, the frequency of immunological and virologic monitoring, and the criteria for restarting ART, it is extremely unlikely that such an ART interruption will lead to the development of any opportunistic infections or AIDS-defining conditions.
+Given the study population as restricted by the eligibility criteria, the frequency of immunological and virologic monitoring, and the criteria for restarting ART, it is extremely unlikely that such an ART interruption will lead to the development of any opportunistic infections or AIDSdefining conditions.

-Rarely, viremic rebound may be associated with acute retroviral syndrome (see Section 6.7.2).
+Rarely, viremic rebound may be associated with ARS (see Section 6.7.2).

-During the ATI phase, participants may transmit HIV infection if they do not adhere to safe sex practices.
+During the ATI phase, participants may transmit HIV infection if they do not adhere to safer sex practices.